simonthum/git-sync/README.md

 1. sanity checks.
 You don't want to do this in the middle of a rebase.
 2. Check for new files; exit if there are, unless allowed in config.
-3. Check for auto-commitable changes.
+3. Check for auto-commitable changes (see syncNewFiles option).
 4. perform auto-commit
 5. one more check for leftover changes / general tidyness
 6. fetch upstream